 When you started your business, you might have chosen to use cash-basis accounting.
 Cash basis is the simplest way to record your books.
 It is good for new businesses with few transactions.

-As your business grows, you might consider switching to the accrual accounting method.
+You might consider switching to the accrual accounting method as your business grows.
 Accrual accounting offers several perks for financial management.
 And if your business grows to a certain size, you might be required to use accrual accounting.

-Learn how to convert your books from cash basis to accrual accounting.
-But, first, take a look at the differences between the two accounting methods.
+Learn how to convert your books from cash-basis to accrual accounting.
+But first, consider the differences between the two accounting methods.